werat/werat.github.io/content/posts/2022-10-24-debugging-wine-with-lldb-and-vscode/index.md

 While I still have your attention, here's a teaser demo of using the same debugger with Visual Studio Code.
 Here I'm using my local Windows machine to debug a native Windows binary running on a remote Linux machine via Wine, isn't that magic?
 I can step through the code, set breakpoints and look at the variables as if it were a normal local process.

 ![Visual Studio Code debugging teaser](vscode-teaser.png)

+## Why can't it just work?

+_Normally_ the main executable and its dynamic libraries all have the same formats of object files (e.g. ELF on Linux) and debug info (e.g. PDB on Windows).
+The debuggers also often make certain assumptions about how the dynamic loader works (remember `ld.so`?), since there's usually just one.
+However, certain applications are special and don't fit into this perfect picture...

+An application running with Wine has two different dynamic loaders and a mixture of ELF/PE modules and DWARF/PDB debug information.
+Here's a quick overview of the dependencies involved when a Windows binary is executed on a Linux system via Wine, e.g. `wine HalfLife4.exe`:

+* `wine` is a native Linux executable (ELF+DWARF), which is bootstrapped via the `ld.so` dynamic loader
+* `wine` is a dynamic loader itself, which loads the native Windows executable `HalfLife4.exe` (PE+PDB)
+* `HalfLife4.exe` may depend on some native Windows libraries, e.g. `GameEngine.dll` (PE+PDB)
+* `HalfLife4.exe` also depends on certain Windows DLLs, e.g. `ntdll.dll`
+* `ntdll.dll` is provided by Wine as a dll/so pair: `ntdll.dll` (PE+DWARF) + `ntdll.so` (ELF+DWARF)

+As you can see, the application has a crazy mix of different formats and the debugger needs to handle all these combinations in order to correctly unwind the stack, resolve symbols, set breakpoints, etc. Luckily, LLDB doesn't make an assumption that all modules have the same format.
+It can handle all possible combinations, as long the data is well-formed.
+One big thing missing is support for Wine dynamic loader, which we have implemented -- [Add-DYLD-plugin-for-debugging-Wine](https://github.com/werat/llvm-project-wine/blob/main/patches/0030-lldb-Add-DYLD-plugin-for-debugging-Wine.patch) (and maybe it will eventually make its way into upstream 😃).

 ## Building LLDB